god233012yamil/Real-Life-Stack-Implementation-in-C/README.md

-# Generic Stack Implementation in C
+# Stack Implementation in C

 A robust, generic stack data structure implementation in C with comprehensive error handling, memory management, and thread-safety considerations.
 This implementation is designed for embedded systems and general-purpose applications where reliability and efficiency are crucial.